open/close all folders

 - One of the worst errors in popular media (sometimes even the documentary ones) is to portray grasslands in the Mesozoic.
 Arguably, writers think grass is the simplest kind of plant ever... thus, the first ever appeared on Earth.
 As seen above, grass are actually the most evolved plants and among the latest to become widespread on our planet.
 In the Dino Age, the dominant small-sized land plants were much, much more primitive: ferns, fern relatives and horsetails.
 These are collectively called pteridophytes and their modern descendants still make a wide portion of the undergrowth in many forests.
 In the Mesozoic, ferns and horsetails already made the forests' undergrowth, but also made true "prairies" where trees were absent.
 Only in the Mammal Age fern prairies were definitively substituted by grass prairies.
 But don't think ferns and horsetails were always small: in Prehistoria there were also giant horsetails and tree ferns, both deceptively similar to trees.
 In some places, they still live today: the 10m tall Equisetum giganteum is still growing in tropical landscapes.
 And tree ferns are still present in Australia and New Zealand - the Land Down Under and its little neighbor are a real mine of "living fossils": not only the platypus, the kiwi, or the tuatara...

 - However, plants went on land before the amphibians.
 In the Silurian period (before the Devonian) there were already some aquatic plants emerging out of water; Cooksonia is an often cited example.
 These tiny plantlets had their roots still underwater, but their "branches" grew out of the water level, capturing extra light.
-Terrestrial plants are actually very evolved creatures and have done a hard work to create their adaptments to survive outside the liquid element.
-Among them, a vascular system (that is, tiny "vessels" for the flow of the lymph), waterproof "skin", and fibers to make their stalks more robust against gravity.
+Terrestrial plants are actually very evolved creatures and have done a hard work to create their adaptations to survive outside the liquid element.
+Among them, a vascular system (that is, tiny vessels for the flow of the lymph), waterproof skin, and fibres to make their stalks more robust against gravity.

 The origin of Life